NVIDIA/earth2studio/v/0.1.0/_sources/userguide/intro/about.md.txt

 - Modularity
 - Simple and Explicit Data
 - API Consistency
-- User progression
+- User Progression
 - Test Coverage and Stability
 - Performance

 (*in relative order of importance*)
 :::

-The design philosophy of Earth-2 Inference Studio embodies a modular architecture where the inference workflow acts as a flexible adhesive, seamlessly binding together various specialized software components with well-defined interfaces.
+The design philosophy of Earth2Studio embodies a modular architecture where the inference workflow acts as a flexible adhesive, seamlessly binding together various specialized software components with well-defined interfaces.
-Each component within the package serves a distint purpose in typical inference workflows.
+Each component within the package serves a distinct purpose in typical inference workflows.

 ```{figure} https://gitlab-master.nvidia.com/ngeneva/earth-2-studio-assets/-/raw/main/e2studio-arch.png
 :alt: earth2studio-arch